harhota/practical_challenge_chatbot_assistant/README.md

 The dashboard in `app.py` provides:

-**Overall Conversation Metrics:**

-Displays total conversations and the number of successful conversations.
-Dialogue Length Analysis: Presents metrics such as the median dialogue lengths for individual conversations (with the extreme outlier excluded) and overall statistics.
-Qualitative Analysis: Offers expandable sections for in-depth reports on specific conversations (e.g., conversation #3 and conversation #17), highlighting differences in average words per turn and key thematic insights.
-Navigation is available via the sidebar, and interactive elements allow you to expand or hide detailed reports as needed.

 **Research & Analysis**

 For further insights and raw exploration of the data, please refer to the `conversations_research.ipynb` notebook.
 Though it is raw,